 "Okay, I have to go to the bathroom," she announced.

-As soon as she was out of the kitchen she ran straight down the hall towards her friend's 2nd floor bathroom.
+As soon as she was out of the dining room she ran straight down the hall towards her friend's 2nd floor bathroom.
 She had been in Maya's apartment so many times that she knew the house back and forth so it was only fitting that she would know which bathroom they never used.
 There was a reason they didn't use that particular bathroom was because it was located in a little crevice of the huge apartment and was nowhere near a window.
 That part of the house tended to be the darkest and the scariest.

 Once she had completely purged everything or at least all the physical things that repulsed her out of her system she took out a stick of gum.
 The stick of spearmint gum was meant to disguise the smell of the vomit but it wouldn't and she knew that all too well.
 Maya probably wouldn't notice but Brian might.
 He probably wouldn't say anything but he would notice.

 When she returned to the table she found that Maya still struggling to get Brian to eat.
 He'd actually eaten nearly half of it, which astounded her.
 She almost felt jealous.
 How was it that Brian could manage to do something he was so afraid of but she couldn't?
-Why did he get to be braver than her?
-It wasn't fair.
+Why was she such a coward and him so brave?

-Chelsea still found it hard to believe that Brian was Anorexic.
-It had been more than 3 years ago since He was diagnosed and still she couldn't bring herself to fully believe it was true.
+Chelsea still found it hard to believe that Brian had anorexia.
+It had been more than 3 years ago since he was diagnosed and still she couldn't bring herself to fully believe it was true.
 Something like that couldn't happen to someone like him.
 He was a guy for Pete sake, an attractive confident one at that, those aren't the type of people who get eating disorders.
 She wanted to believe that so badly that for a time she convinced herself of it.
 SHe pretended it wasn’t happening but when Brian hit rock bottom three years ago denial was suddenly not an option anymore.